tonyrizzotto/overengineered.blog/README.md

 All other environment variables should be declared in the project via `~/config/environment/index.js` and their respective `.env` files.

-DO NOT hardcode secrets into your project!!!
+DO NOT hardcode secrets into your project!!

 ### Tooling